stsievert/side-projects/readme.md

 ### Project Euler
 On Project Euler, you solve math problems with programming languages.
 The first problems are simple (1: what's the sum of every number below 1,000 divisible by 3 or 5?) to really complex (155: given 18 capacitors, how many possible capacitances can you have?).
 Total, I have [solved][euler-sol] 46 problems.

+### MATLAB vs Python
+You can best view the notebook at [nbviewer.ipython.org][nb].
+This project does speed tests between Matlab and Python, using Numpy and Numba v0.12.

 [innocentive]:https://www.innocentive.com
 [r1magic]:https://github.com/msuzen/R1magic/wiki
 [result]:https://github.com/scottsievert/side-projects/blob/master/InnoCentive_cancer_problem/correct!.png